Hemerdon Mine

-A new company, Tungsten West plc, now plan to re-open the mine in 2022, after investing to alter the processing plant.
-A ground up review lead to the recognition that the ore is not in fact Wolframite, but is in fact a related ore, Ferberite, and changes were needed to improve extraction efficiencies.
+A new company, Tungsten West plc, commenced interim operations at the mine in 2023, after investing to alter the processing plant.
+A ground up review led to the recognition that the ore is not Wolframite, but is in fact a related ore, Ferberite, and changes were needed to improve extraction efficiencies.
 In addition, a subsidiary will enhance the mine with aggregate sales as a by-product of mining.

 Geology

 The Hemerdon deposit is centered upon a sub vertical, NNE-SSW striking, 100+ m wide Early Permian granite dyke hosted by Devonian metasedimentary and metavolcanic rocks.
 Mineralisation is overwhelmingly associated with moderately to steeply NW-dipping greisen-bordered quartz-ferberite± cassiterite sheeted veins.
 The resource size and dyke host are, to date, unique in SW England.
 The Hemerdon Ball granite is an outlying cupola intrusion surrounded by Devonian slates, known regionally as killas.
 Fractures in the granite and killas have been penetrated by mineralising fluids containing metallic ores in the area around the mine.
 Two types of vein are discernible with three different orientations.
 Quartz and quartz-feldspar veins form a stockwork with minor mineralisation, whilst greisen bordered veins are found in a sheeted vein system with ferberite and minor cassiterite mineralisation.

 The mineralisation begins at surface and extends to depths of at least 400 m.
 The vein system is hosted in a dyke like granite body, extending from the Hemerdon Ball towards the Crownhill Down granite.
 It is flanked by killas, formed by contact metamorphism, which also contains veins although wolframite and cassiterite is found as a lower percentage of the rock bulk.
 Kaolinisation occurs to depths of up to 50 m in the granitic body.

 The locality is renowned for its high quality scorodite specimens, which are among the best in Europe.
 Pharmacosiderite, Cassiterite, Ferberite and Wolframite of specimen quality have also been recovered from the mine.
 Scorodite and Pharmacosiderite are secondary arsenate minerals, that form in the upper oxidation zones of ore bodies.
 They are formed from alteration of arsenopyrite, and are found in the weathered zone of the deposit.
 At depths beneath the existing pit it is likely they will become scarce.